vam-community/vam-party/USAGE.md

 If you do not provide a version and package name, party will ask for one.
 If it's a new package, it will ask you for information such as tags, repository link, etc.

+For more details and a walkthrough, see the [instructions on vam-registry](https://github.com/vam-community/vam-registry/blob/master/INSTRUCTIONS.md).

 ### `status`

 Prints the list of all installed scripts, identify the ones that are out of date, and flag scenes that reference scripts from a folder other than the party installation folder.